pivotal-cf/pivnet-resource/README.md

 permissions are set correctly such that the user associated with the provided credentials can upload, download and delete.

-It is advised to run the acceptance tests against the Pivotal Network staging environment endpoint `https://pivnet-acceptance.cfapps.io` and to use the corresponding S3 bucket `pivnet-acceptance`.
+It is advised to run the acceptance tests against the Pivotal Network integration environment endpoint `https://pivnet-integration.cfapps.io` and to use the corresponding S3 bucket `pivotal-network-staging`.

 Run the tests with the following command: